Nothing to do? Have some ice cream

 Numerous concerts and other entertainment events have been canceled or postponed.

-Guests at the Disneyland hotel in Anaheim had to vacate their rooms by this Sunday.
-Guests in Walt Disney World-owned-and-operated hotels and resorts can remain until 5 p.m. on Friday.
+Guests at the Disneyland hotel in Anaheim had to vacate their rooms.

 If you have reservations or tickets for anything, check before you go.
 The event could be canceled or the venue could be closed.